 While in the United States, Johnson also visited his family in Florence, where he painted a considerable number of new works.
 He was apparently almost arrested while painting the Jacobia Hotel, a once-fashionable town landmark which had become a dilapidated house of ill-repute.
 Whether Johnson’s actions or his choice of subject were at issue is unknown.
 During this visit, Johnson was able to publicly exhibit his paintings twice.
 The first occasion was at a meeting of the Florence County Teachers Institute on February 22, 1930.
 The second was at a local YMCA where Johnson’s mother worked.
 Her boss, Bill Covington, arranged for Johnson to exhibit 135 of his paintings for a single afternoon, on April 15, 1930.
 Although the Florence Morning News described Johnson condescendingly as a “humble … Negro youth”, it also stated that he had “real genius”.

 Johnson returned to Europe in 1930 by working his way to France on a freighter.
 He went to Funen, a Danish island, to rejoin Holcha Krake.
 The couple signed a prenuptial agreement on May 28, 1930, and were married a few days later in the town of Kerteminde.
 Johnson and his wife spent most of the 1930s in Scandinavia, where his interest in folk art influenced his painting.
 However, as Nazi sentiments increased in Germany and Europe in the late 1930s, many artists were affected.
-Johnson’s brother-in-law Christoph Voll was fired from his teaching position, and his art was labelled “degenerate”.
+Johnson’s brother-in-law Christoph Voll was fired from his teaching position, and his art was labeled “degenerate”.
 Johnson and Krake chose to move to the United States in 1938.

 With the help of Mary Beattie Brady, Johnson eventually found work as a teacher at the Harlem Community Art Center.
 There he and other teachers instructed about 600 students per week, as part of a local Federal Art Project supported by the Works Progress Administration.
 Through the center Johnson met important Harlem inhabitants such as Henry Bannarn and Gwendolyn Knight.
 He immersed himself in African-American culture and traditions, producing paintings that were characterized by their folk art simplicity.
 Johnson was determined to “paint his own people”.
 He celebrated African American culture and imagery in the urban settings of pieces such as Street life – Harlem, Cafe, and Street Musicians, and in the rural settings of Farm Couple at Work, Sowing, and Going to Market.
 Harsher realities of Negro life were depicted in Chain Gang and Moon over Harlem, which was a response to the 1943 racial riots in New York.
 Another series of works showed war-time soldiers and nurses.
 Johnson held a solo exhibition at Alma Reed Galleries in 1941.
 However, although he enjoyed a degree of success as an artist during the 1940s and 1950s, he was never able to achieve financial stability.

 On a personal level, the 1940s were difficult.
 Bad news came from Europe.
 Christoph Voll died in Karlsruhe, Germany, on June 16, 1939, after interrogation by Nazi officials.
 Holcha’s family endured the German occupation of Denmark at their home in Odense.
 In December 1942, Johnson and Krake moved to a larger studio apartment in Greenwich Village.
 A week later, Johnson’s artwork, supplies, and personal possessions were destroyed when the building caught fire.
-On January 13, 1944, John suffered further loss when his wife Holcha died from breast cancer.
-To deal with his grief, he revisited his family in Florence, and painted works with religious themes, such as Mount Calvary.
+On January 13, 1944, John suffered a further loss when his wife Holcha died from breast cancer.
+To deal with his grief, he revisited his family in Florence and painted works with religious themes, such as Mount Calvary.
 Mount Calvary and Booker T. Washington Legend (from Johnson’s Fighters for Freedom series of 1945) were included in the show The Negro Artist Comes of Age: A National Survey of Contemporary American Artists at the Albany Institute of History and Art in 1945.

 In 1946 Johnson left for Denmark to be with his wife’s family.
 However, his behavior became increasingly erratic.
 At Ullevål Hospital in Oslo in spring 1947, he was diagnosed as suffering from syphilis which had impaired both mental and motor function.
 As a U.S. citizen who was no longer considered mentally competent, he was sent back to New York by the U.S. Embassy in Oslo.
 An attorney was appointed by the court as his legal guardian, and his belongings were put into storage.
 He entered the Central Islip State Hospital on Long Island on December 1, 1947, where he was treated for syphilis-induced paresis.
 He spent the last twenty-three years of his life there.
 He no longer painted after 1955 and died on April 13, 1970, of hemorrhaging of the pancreas.

 In 1956, Johnson’s life’s work was almost destroyed when his caretaker declared him unable to pay further storage fees.
-Instead, Helen Harriton, Mary Beattie Brady, and others arranged with the court to have Johnson’s belongings delivered to the Harmon Foundation with unconditional rights over all works.
+Instead, Helen Harriton, Mary Beattie Brady, and others arranged with the court to have Johnson’s belongings delivered to the Harmon Foundation with unconditional rights overall works.
 The foundation would use the works to advance interracial understanding and support African American achievements in the fine arts.
-On April 19, 1967, the Harmon Foundation gave more than 1,000 paintings, watercolors, and prints by Johnson to the Smithsonian American Art Museum.:223–225
+On April 19, 1967, the Harmon Foundation gave more than 1,000 paintings, watercolors, and prints by Johnson to the Smithsonian American Art Museum.